strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 ```

 ZooKeeper data is replicated across a number of nodes which form an ensemble.
-A leader node is the one where all the write requests, coming from clients, are forwarded to by the other nodes, and the operations are coordinated by using the ZooKeeper Atomic Broadcast (ZAB) protocol.
+ZooKeeper uses the ZooKeeper Atomic Broadcast (ZAB) protocol to replicate data to all nodes in the ZooKeeper ensemble.`
 This protocol keeps all nodes in sync and ensures reliability on messages delivery.

 But having ZooKeeper means operating a totally different distributed system which needs to be deployed, managed and troubleshooted.